stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

           After a source's form is created, the `report_card` object within the source should be used to complete its configuration.

-      - title: "Identify the Current Step"
+      - title: "Identify the current step"
         anchor: "quick-start--identify-current-step"
         content: |
           The [Report Card]({{ api.data-structures.report-cards.section }}) object provides information about the steps required to configure the connection, their sequence, and the progress towards completing the steps.